I feel that the most interesting question that I have ever heard continuously from many people is…

-Where according to the mind the past and the future is the most important thing in our lives.
+Where according to the mind, the past and the future are the most important things in our lives.
 This becomes very painful.

 But because knowing, being, the present has no form, that is why it does not change.

-It has been said that what you cannot see, taste, touch or smell or hear is the most impractical.
+It has been said that what you cannot see, taste, touch, smell, or hear is the most impractical.

-But because presence is here unchanging, unwavering, and you cannot see, taste, touch, smell or hear the unseen.
-It THE MOST practical.
+But because presence is here unchanging, unwavering, and you cannot see, taste, touch, smell, or hear the unseen.
+It is THE MOST practical.

-Not the most practical intellectually, but the most practical in terms of stable, always, untouched, unaffected by anything externally.
+Not the most practical intellectually, but the most practical, in terms of stable, always, untouched, and unaffected by anything externally.

-The reason why you can notice change, is because you’re noticing it from what does not change.
+The reason why you can notice change is that you’re noticing it from what does not change.
 You.